The US ambassador to Japan says boosting arms industry ties is key to a stronger security alliance

 The countries will now look at what Japan can co-license, co-produce and co-develop, Emanuel told reporters.
 “It's extremely exciting to bring Japan's industrial capability, its engineering smarts, onto the field on behalf of the alliance," he said.

+Japan, due to its wartime past as aggressor, had long banned most arms exports, a principle that left its defense industry with high prices, aging technology and scant government support.
+A number of Japanese arms makers left the business.

-Under the national security strategy that Kishida's government adopted in 2022, Japan is accelerating its military buildup and increasing its defense budget in the face of threats from China, North Korea and Russia.
-Japan pledged to acquire what it calls counter-strike capability and purchased 400 Tomahawk long-range cruise missiles, a break from its postwar pacifist principles.
+But under the national security strategy that Kishida’s government adopted in 2022, Japan is accelerating its military buildup and increasing its defense budget in the face of threats from China, North Korea and Russia.
+Japan pledged to acquire what it calls counter-strike capability and purchased 400 Tomahawk long-range cruise missiles.

-Japan also drastically eased its arms export rules.
+Japan also has stepped up support for its defense industry and drastically eased arms export rules.
 It allowed the sale of lethal weapons to countries from which they were licensed and the overseas sales of a fighter jet it is developing with Britain and Italy.
 The changes have allowed Japan to ship Japanese-made PAC-3 missiles to the U.S. to help replace those contributed by Washington to Ukraine.

+According to the Stockholm International Peace Research Institute’s latest report in December, only four Japanese arms manufacturers ranked among the top 100 global companies.
+Japan also ranked among top arms importers, mostly of costly U.S. arsenals.

+But Japanese firms including Mitsubishi Heavy say they expect the country's recent shift will bring significant growth to the industry.

 Many U.S. allies have been increasing defense budgets and capabilities following Russia's invasion of Ukraine and the Hamas attack on Israel.
 To meet obligations of security, defense and deterrence, “we cannot afford for Japan to be on the sidelines," the U.S. ambassador said.